My 72hr 2person+2 cat Emergency Kit

 Emergency Notification Halo+ Smart Detector and National Oceanic and Atmospheric Administration (NOAA)

-gone out of business and is no longer tech supported or working.
+This company has gone out of business and is no longer tech supported or working.

 Your bugout bag or 72 hour emergency kit and any other preparedness efforts you make are only as good as your disaster notification system.
 The Halo+ is a feature rich smart detector with NOAA emergency weather warning broadcasting and push notifications via an integrated speaker system.
 So even if all the power goes out this is hooked up to the emergency broadcasting network.
 It is the only smart detector that seamlessly integrates and works with your existing wired home smoke detectors.
 It works with your smart phone and serves a dual purpose of disaster warning notification and has six integrated sensors for carbon monoxide, humidity, barometric pressure, ionization, photoelectric, and temperature sensing.
 You can set it to perform weekly or monthly alert system tests and so much more.